QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-04-04-department-of-education-style-guide-selected-extracts-e048f4.md

 When using the term ‘Indigenous’ while referring to Aboriginal peoples and Torres Strait Islander peoples, it should always be capitalised.
 > Indigenous communities

-It is the department’s preference to use the term ‘Aboriginal peoples and Torres Strait Islander peoples’ in external facing documents, so that it is inclusive of both distinct groups of people.
+The department’s preference is to use the term ‘Aboriginal peoples and Torres Strait Islander peoples’ in external facing documents, so that it is inclusive of both distinct groups of people.
 > Indigenous students (acceptable)

 Abbreviations or acronyms used to describe Aboriginal peoples and Torres Strait Islander people may cause offense and should not be used in any internal or external departmental communications with or about Aboriginal peoples and Torres Strait Islander peoples.